Academic Catalog

 Dismissals shall be effective on the date such action is taken by the administration or when a student fails to maintain the academic standards set forth in the catalog, whichever shall occur first.
 If a loan was obtained to pay for tuition, it is the student’s responsibility to repay the full amount of any loan plus any interest.
 Student is advised that some financial institutions require the university to repay any refunds due directly to the lender and student expressly authorizes the university to comply with such requests.

-When a Title IV student withdraws from the University, a Return to Title IV calculation is completed, which may require the student to return unearned funds to the Department of Education.
-A student will not receive additional Title IV awards until the dollars have been repaid.
+When a Title IV student withdraws from the University, a Return to Title IV calculation is completed, which may require the school to return unearned funds to the Department of Education.

 Although a student may receive financial aid funds at the beginning of a term, the student must “earn” funds over the course of a term by continuing to meet academic and attendance requirements.
-When a student does not complete a term of study, the University will determine the earned and unearned portion of the student’s aid within Federal Regulations.
+When a student does not complete a term of study or withdraws before completing a term, the University will determine the “earned” and “unearned” portion of the student’s aid within Title IV regulations.
+For example, should a student complete 30% of their term and decide to withdraw from their program, the university must return the funds to the federal government since the student has not completed or “earned” the full distribution of the funds.
+During a Return to Title IV Funds calculation, the payment period is defined as the semester the student withdrew.
+Once the calculations are complete, as determined by the governmental guidelines, the withdrawn student’s funds will be returned to the government in a specified timeframe.